Consumer medicine information

 Use LUMIGAN® eye drops every day, at about the same time each day, unless your doctor tells you otherwise.
 Using your eye drops at the same time each day will have the best effect on your eye pressure.
 It will also help you remember when to use the eye drops.

 If you are using more than one eye drop product, wait 5 minutes before using the second product.
-If you are also using an eye ointment, instill the eye ointment last.

 If you are being changed from one eye drop to another, follow your doctor’s instructions carefully as to when to stop the old drops and when to start the new drops.